Sign up for our daily briefing

 - No deal Brexit: The case in which the U.K. leaves the E.U. with no formal exit agreement, which would be bad for Europe and disastrous for the U.K. There is an overwhelming consensus on both sides of the aisle that a no-deal Brexit cannot be allowed to happen, per Axios’ Felix Salmon.

-- Backstop: A backup solution that would avoid a hard border between Northern Ireland and Ireland until the EU's future relationship with the U.K. is resolved.
+- Backstop: An insurance policy to avoid a hard border between Northern Ireland and Ireland — which could trigger a flareup of sectarian violence on the island — until the EU's future relationship with the U.K. is resolved.
+The backstop is considered a dealbreaker for hardline Brexiteers and a necessity for the EU.

 - June 23, 2016: The United Kingdom votes to leave the European Union with 51.89% of the votes to leave and 48.11% to remain.